Andrea writes on various topics from dating, couples, astrology, weddings, interior design, and gardens. She studied film and writing.

 INFJ and INTJ are personalities that can solve problems in their sleep.
 For whatever reason, it helps unglue and process the data that in your waking life doesn’t click.
 Don’t forgo studying and gaining information, you have to do that before hitting the snooze button.

 Adore Your Calm Self

 Practice being calm.
 Underneath the cool exterior of the INFJ is a madhouse of emotions, thoughts, and creativity, and you are fully aware of this.
-It's difficult for what's inside to be fully shown to the world because it doesn't really fit most settings... and isn't entirely tangible.
-You can hone in and use those abilities by being an expert on the calm.
-Don't deny this because it'll help you in the long run to streamline your thoughts, slow those thoughts down, and get the answers out more precisely... in fact, more precisely than Google.
+It’s difficult for what’s inside to be fully shown to the world because it doesn’t really fit most settings. . . and isn’t entirely tangible.
+You can hone in and use those abilities by being an expert on what is calm.
+Don’t deny this because it’ll help you, in the long run, to streamline your thoughts, slow your thoughts down, and get answers out more precisely. . . in fact, more precisely than, perhaps, Google.

 © 2015 Andrea Lawrence